mautic/developer-documentation-new/docs/plugins/mvc.rst

    * - ``passthroughVars``
      - OPTIONAL
      - array
-     - Array of variables returned as part of the AJAX response used by Mautic and/or the Plugin’s onLoad JS callback.
+     - Array of variables returned as part of the AJAX response used by Mautic and/or the Plugin’s ``onload`` JavaScript callback.

+.. vale off

-Due to the use of AJAX, Mautic uses some elements of the ``passthroughVars`` array to manipulate the user interface.
+Because it uses AJAX, Mautic uses elements of the ``passthroughVars`` array to manipulate the user interface.

+.. vale on

-For responses that include main content - for example, routes a user would click to - you should set at least ``activeLink`` and ``route``.
+For responses that include main content - for example, routes a User would click to - you should set at least ``activeLink`` and ``route``.

+.. vale off

 .. list-table:: Common ``passthroughVars``
    :widths: 20 20 20 40